Sure Dividend

 Valuation & Expected Returns

-Northwest stock has declined significantly from its 52-week high, bringing the stock back to an appealing valuation and dividend yield.
+Northwest stock has declined significantly from its 52-week high, restoring it to an appealing valuation and dividend yield.

-At today’s price, Northwest trades for 14.3 times this year’s earnings, which is below our fair value estimate of 17 times earnings.
-We, therefore, expect a 2.2% annual boost to total returns from the rising P/E multiple.
+At today’s price, Northwest trades for 17.3 times this year’s earnings, which is higher than our fair value estimate of 15 times earnings.
+Therefore, we expect a -2.8% annual decrease in total returns from the lowering P/E multiple.

-A mid-to-high single-digit total return potential earns Northwest a buy rating.
+A mid-to-high single-digit total return potential earns Northwest a hold rating.

 Final Thoughts